klarna/omniauth-klarna/README.md

 This is the official OmniAuth strategy to authenticate with Klarna via OAuth2.

 In order to use this strategy you will need to register for an API key and secret.
-You can do this over at http://some.link.com.
+Contact omniauth@klarna.com to register.

 ## Basic Usage